 After one month of showcasing my capabilities, the existing team decided to take me on board as a Junior Software Developer, and this is where it all started for me.

 At first, my responsibilities included helping develop new features and fixing bugs.
-I did that for about a year before stepping out of the junior position and becoming a Software Developer, which also meant more responsibilities.
+I did that for about a year before stepping out of the junior position and becoming a Software Developer, which meant more responsibilities.
 After another year, I became a Lead Software Engineer, shifting the focus towards leading others and taking it a step further two years later when I became a Technical Lead, which led me to my current position as the Head of Engineering.

 What about video games, the hobby that introduced you to IT?
 Do you still play?